aditya-uw/aditya-uw.github.io/content/authors/admin/_index.md

     date_start: 2021-09-01
     date_end: 2024-06-08
     summary: |
-       • Working alongside Professor Wu-Jung Lee on research and data analysis.<br>• Collected field data on bat calls for application of machine learning tools.
+       • Working alongside Professor Wu-Jung Lee on research and data analysis<br>• Collected field data on bat calls for application of machine learning tools<br>• Led efforts in developing a consistent and disciplined passive acoustic monitoring program from the nearby urban natural area

 # Awards.
 #   Add/remove as many awards below as you like.
 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
+  - title: Undergraduate Research Conference Travel Award
+    url: ''
+    date: '2024-04-16'
+    awarder: Office of Undergraduate Research
+    summary: |
+       • Awarded for acceptance of presentation at the Acoustical Soceity of America conference as an undergraduate student<br>• Here is [the conference presentation](https://aditya-uw.github.io/event/asaottawa_2024/) that was given
+  - title: ECE DEI Conference Travel Award
+    url: ''
+    date: '2024-04-16'
+    awarder: Electrical and Computer Engineering DEI Committee
+    summary: |
+       • Awarded for increasing the investment in Diversity, Equity, and Inclusion (DEI) at the Acoustical Soceity of America conference<br>• Here is [the conference presentation](https://aditya-uw.github.io/event/asaottawa_2024/) that was given
   - title: Mary Gates Research Scholarship
     url: https://expd.uw.edu/mge/scholar-profiles/aditya-krishna/
     date: '2022-12-16'
     awarder: Mary Gates Endowment for Students
     summary: |
-       • Awarded for research project of investigating duty cycle-based subsampling for passive acoustic bat monitoring.<br>• Here is [the project talk](https://aditya-uw.github.io/talk/investigation-of-duty-cycles-in-passive-acoustic-bat-monitoring/) I gave at the UW's 26th undergraduate research symposium.
+       • Awarded for research project of investigating duty cycle-based subsampling for passive acoustic bat monitorings<br>• Here is [the project talk](https://aditya-uw.github.io/talk/investigation-of-duty-cycles-in-passive-acoustic-bat-monitoring/) I gave at the UW's 26th undergraduate research symposium

 ---